saliksyed/pyshader/README.md

 You can find a more complicated example in the examples directory

-### Setup

-NOTE: If you want to use videos you must have ffmpeg installed and in your path.

 ### Installing on Mac OSX:
 You can use Homebrew (https://brew.sh/) to install the required packages, Python dependencies will automatically be installed by the setup script.
 ```